hrevert/HtUserRegistration/README.md

 ## Installation

-* Add "hrevert/ht-user-registration": "dev-master", to your composer.json and run `php composer.phar update`
+* Add `"hrevert/ht-user-registration": "dev-master"`, to your composer.json and run `php composer.phar update`
 * Enable this module in config/application.config.php
 * Copy file located in config/htprofileimage.global.php to ./config/autoload/ht-user-registration.global.php and change the values as you wish.